Soimuen11/PPM/readme.md

 2. Add color to output password [done]
 3. List them in tree-like manner [done]
 4. Encrypt files storing passwords
-5. Be able to retrieve passwords with a simple command (copy password to clipboard)
+5. copy password to clipboard [done]
 7. Make it work with dmenu
-8. Add a install.sh script
+8. Add a install.sh script [work in progress]

 ## How To Use It

+For now, here are the available commands:
+1. ./passgen.pl list: list passwords in password-store
+2. ./passgen.pl init: init the password-store directory
+3. ./passgen.pl generate $PASSWORD_NAME $NB_CHARACTERS_IN_PASSWORD
+4. ./passgen.pl show $PASSWORD_NAME
+5. ./passgen.pl clip $PASSWORD_NAME

+## How To Install It

 Option 1: